Every 35 seconds, someone chooses MORE THAN ^

 A green Quote, speech mark.

 "Cocker Spaniels have bundles of energy that needs burning off.
 Ensure you’re exercising your dog every day but also mentally stimulating them as well.
-Cocker Spaniels are a fantastic breed for mentally challenging tasks such command training, puzzle toys, hide and seek and agility."
+Cocker Spaniels are a fantastic breed for mentally challenging tasks.
+This can include command training, puzzle toys, hide and seek and agility."

 Luke Mangion, MORE THAN Vet